grantcolley/headway/README.md

 The [database and schema](#database) can be created using EntityFramework Migrations.

-### Building an Example Headway Application
+## Building an Example Headway Application
 An example application will be created using Headway to demonstrate features built into the **Headway** framework including, configuring dynamically rendered page layout, creating a navigation menu, configuring a workflow, binding page layout to the workflow, securing the application using **OAuth 2.0** authentication and restricting users access and functionality with by assigning roles and permissions.

-#### Introduction to the Example Headway Application
+#### Introduction to RemediatR
-The example application called **RemediatR** will provide a platform to refund (remediate or redress) bank customers that have been wronged in some way e.g. a customer who bought a financial product that does not live up to its commitments.
+The example application is called **RemediatR**. **RemediatR** will provide a platform to refund (remediate or redress) bank customers that have been wronged in some way e.g. a customer who bought a financial product that does not live up to its commitments.
 The remediation flow will start with collection relevant customer and product data, then progress onto refund calculation, followed by sending a communication to the customer and finally end with a payment to the customer of the refunded amount.

 Different users will be responsible for different stages in the flow.
 They will be assigned a role to reflect their responsibility.
 The roles will be as follows:
 -	**Redress Case Owner** – creates, monitors and progresses the redress case from start through to completion